cloudflare/cloudflare-docs/content/zaraz/get-started/additional-fields.md

 ## Add an additional field to all actions in a tool

-Adding a additional field to the tool sets it as a default field for all of the tool actions.
-It is the same as adding it each and every action of the tool.
+Adding an additional field to the tool sets it as a default field for all of the tool actions.
+It is the same as adding it to every action in the tool.

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login), and select your account and website.
 2. Click **Zaraz**.